 - Eating — Technically, you ingest alcohol in food, but it’s not like drinking alcohol.
 Whether it’s alcoholic gummy bears, popsicles, or Jell-o shots, this method can be dangerous because you may be unaware of how much you’re consuming.
 The effect could be potent if you eat many gummy bears at once.
 This option is safer than some of the other routes of administration only because the alcohol needs to move through your digestive system.
 However, it depends on the food or product.
 Ingesting excessive cough syrup, hand sanitizer, or mouthwash can quickly become deadly.

-If you can relate to any of the methods above or are struggling with alcohol abuse, please call Zinnia Healing at (855) 430-9439.
+If you can relate to any of the methods above or are struggling with alcohol abuse, please call the Zinnia Health alcoholism helpline at (855) 430-9439.
 We offer various customized treatment plans, including dual diagnosis programs to address mental health concerns and substance use disorders.

 The Consequences of Unconventional Alcohol Absorption